 3. Registration in all courses is subject to availability of spaces in classes, and it is the student’s responsibility to ensure that he or she is properly registered in all courses.
 Departments and instructors may, with the approval of the Provost and Dean of the Faculty, establish enrollment limits in courses.
 Enrollment may not exceed 50 in a course without permission of the Provost and Dean of the Faculty.

 4. A student may be prevented from registering for courses if he or she has outstanding obligations to the College, such as an unpaid tuition balance or outstanding health forms, or an undeclared major in or after the fall of the junior year.
 In such cases, the student will be notified of the registration hold prior to the start of the registration period.
 The student will be eligible to register for courses once the outstanding obligation is met, providing that this occurs before the end of the add/drop period for the registration term.

 A student must be enrolled for at least three course credits a semester (equal to twelve semester hours) to be regarded as a full-time student.
 The normal student workload is four course credits each semester.
 Students may register for a maximum of two course credits in any one Franklin & Marshall summer session.
 Two credits in a Franklin & Marshall summer session is regarded as full-time.

-Part-time status is defined as registration for fewer than three course credits.
+Part-time status is defined as registration for fewer than three course credits in a semester.
 This option is not available during each of the last two regular semesters in which students are completing degree requirements.

 A student may neither initially enroll for fewer than three course credits nor drop to fewer than three course credits during the semester without the approval of the Committee on Academic Status.